 Common Name: Woolly Wyethia

-Wyethia mollis is a Perennial up to 1.00 metres tall.
+Wyethia mollis is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.